Guide on How to Grow Amaranth Plant

 Read more

-Begin harvesting when the plant is about 8-12 inches tall.
-Use scissors to snip off the leaves from the outer part of the plant, allowing the central leaves to continue growing.
+Use sharp scissors to snip off the outer leaves, leaving the central leaves to continue growing robustly.

 Read more